 The Pod Name identifies the pod and is unique per pod.
 Here we used the name of the lab set or course in a shortened form along with a host identifier (H130), the type and number of the pod (M1000).

-8. When the action has finished processing, you are presented with a Clone Pod configuration wizard.
+8. When the action has finished processing, you are presented with a settings screen.
 Notice each VM has its own tab.
 Go through each tab and verify the following:

 Source Virtual Machine: